 Having young voices heard and participating in decision-making are key to empowering young people to effect change in society.
 This vision and action research towards a youth-led national quality framework/mark, is part of our response to the #iwill campaigns Power of Youth Challenge, to empower greater youth voice in, and leadership of, social action in organisations.
 We want to rise to the challenge of ensuring empowering is meaningful and measured.

 The Young Trustees Movement, hosted by the Social Change Agency and supported by a progressive alliance of funders, aims to promote greater participation of young people onto Boards.
 This is a brilliant idea – bringing together pledges and resources, networking champions together in a common cause.
 However, going forward, how do we distinguish between well-meaning tick box inclusion that is ineffective and age-diverse parity of participation.
-Are young people recruited as part of a quota, or as part of a holistic governance strategy with a diverse range of complementary skills, experience and networks on a board that is fit for purpose?
+Are young people recruited as part of a quota, or as part of a holistic governance strategy with a diverse range of complementary skills, experience, and networks on a board that is fit for purpose?

 Participation can take place at different levels -such as having an input into recruitment; service design; and delegated decision-making on grants, budgets, policy and procedures?
-Young people can get involved in one off activities – such as being especially recruited to judge awards (pictured).
-You dont have to be on a board to be influential.
+Young people can get involved in one-off activities – such as being especially recruited to judge awards (pictured).
+You don’t have to be on a board to be influential.
 In a few, but growing number of examples – an organisation is entirely youth-run.
 I’m aware of at least five promoting youth participation in society and citizenship, that have been founded by young people aged under 25, since 2014.

 Transparency – information about how participation is taking place, and it impact, could be more transparent and published in a way that is accessible to those whom young people.
-For example the British Youth Council publishes who and how it recruits to its Youth Select Committee inquiries, which are held in public, transcribed in Hansard, and broadcast on Parliament TV.
+For example, the British Youth Council publishes who and how it recruits to its Youth Select Committee inquiries, which are held in public, transcribed in Hansard, and broadcast on Parliament TV.
 Their website shows all the written evidence submitted and the final report, along with the Governments response is made public online and to the media.
 Another example, by comparison, is where the Government, at DCMS, introduced a Youth Policy Steering Group to inform and influence policy, as part of its Civil Society Strategy, in a one year pilot from April 2019.
-However its unclear how often it met, what was discussed and what impact it has had on whom.
-Hopefully, evaluation will be shared later in 2020, so that we can learn is those taking part found it effective what lessons we call all learn and how best the model can be updated and continue.
+However its unclear how often it met, what was discussed, and what impact it has had on whom.
+Hopefully, the promised evaluation will be shared later in 2020, so that we can learn is those taking part found it effective what lessons we call all learn and how best the model can be updated and continue.

 Young Voices Heard is looking for backers for this project, as well as young people willing and able to contribute to it?
 Please contact us a firstname.lastname@example.org referencing this article /